angus-g/mom6-spurious/writing/paper/introduction.md

 # Introduction

-- subsections are temporary

 One of the myriad uses of ocean models is in developing ocean heat uptake estimates and overturning circulation predictions.
 Additionally, the overturning circulation itself affects the wider climate, which manifests when ocean models are used as a component of coupled climate simulations.
 The problems of ocean heat uptake and overturning circulation are both strongly defined by the density structure of the ocean, which is modified by mixing.
 For example, mixing at depth controls the abyssal overturning cell that constitutes part of the meridional overturning circulation (Mashayek et al., 2015).

 - expand point, since without mixing there is no abyssal overturning

 Models are unable to accurately constrain the abyssal overturning as the magnitude of diapycnal mixing cannot be completely controlled.

-- opening sentence isn't great
-- we want to use models for ocean heat uptake estimates and overturning circulation predictions -- example studies?
-- more examples of effects of mixing on actual circulation?
+- focus on overturning and its implications for climate
+    - mention heat + CO2 uptake associated with overturning, and the crucial role of mixing

 ## Spurious mixing

-- define mixing, i.e. a flux acting on tracer gradients

-Mixing in ocean models has two main sources, physical and numerical. ~~Physical mixing often comes through a cross-coordinate diffusion~~, with a diffusivity that may be set by various parameterisations.
+Mixing is a flux acting to flatten tracer gradients.
+In ocean models, mixing has two main sources, physical and numerical.
+Physical mixing is the diffusion of tracers, with a diffusivity that may be influenced by various parameterisations.
 On the other hand, numerical mixing arises from the discretisations and algorithms used by the ocean model in implementing the governing equations.
 Numerical mixing is also known as spurious mixing and doesn't have any physical basis.

-- cross-coordinate diffusion -> clearer wording
 - perhaps specific parameterised/numerical mixing examples?
     - simple diagram
 - typical estimates, how significant is the mixing?